AudioEye Reports Record Third Quarter 2023 Results

-TUCSON, Ariz. — November 10, 2022 — AudioEye, Inc. (NASDAQ: AEYE) (the “Company”), an industry-leading SaaS accessibility platform delivering website accessibility compliance to businesses of all sizes, reported financial results for the third quarter ended September 30, 2022.
+TUCSON, Ariz. — November 2, 2023 — AudioEye, Inc. (NASDAQ: AEYE) (“AudioEye” or the “Company”), the industry-leading enterprise SaaS accessibility company, reported financial results for the third quarter ended September 30, 2023.

-- Total revenue increased approximately 24% to a record $7.7M from $6.2M in the same prior year period.
-Both the Partner and Marketplace and the Enterprise channels contributed to revenue growth.
+- Total revenue increased 2% to a record $7.84M from $7.7M in the same prior year period.

-- Total operating expenses decreased 13% to $8.1M from $9.3M in the same prior year period.
-The decrease in operating expenses was due primarily to efficiencies gained in sales and marketing, partially offset by costs related to the addition of the Bureau of Internet Accessibility in March 2022.
+- Total operating expenses decreased 8% to $7.4M from $8.1M in the same prior year period.
+The decrease in operating expenses was due primarily to increased efficiency in sales and marketing and lower non-recurring G&A expenses, partially offset by continued investment in R&D.

 Conference Call Information

-AudioEye management will hold a conference call today, November 10, 2022, at 4:30 p.m.
-Eastern time (1:30 p.m.
-Pacific time) to discuss these results, followed by a question-and-answer period.
+AudioEye management will hold a conference call today, November 2, 2023 at 4:30 p.m.
+Eastern Time (1:30 p.m.
+Pacific Time) to discuss these results, followed by a question-and-answer period.

 Please call the conference telephone number 5-10 minutes prior to the start time.
-If you have any difficulty connecting with the conference call, please contact MZ Group at 561-489-5315.
+If you have any difficulty connecting with the conference call, please contact Gateway Group at 949-574-3860.

 A telephonic replay of the conference call will also be available after 7:30 p.m.
-Eastern time on the same day through November 24, 2022.
+Eastern Time on the same day through November 16, 2023 via the following numbers:

 Toll-free replay number: 844-512-2921